tsinis/sealed_world/packages/sealed_languages/README.md

 ### Usage

 Use `NaturalLanguage` class to get information about languages.
-Either construct a new instance directly or with use of the class factory constructors/ static methods or select one from the `NaturalLanguage.list` constant.
+Either construct a new instance directly or with use of the class factory constructors/static methods or select one from the `NaturalLanguage.list` constant.

 ```dart
  final english = NaturalLanguage.fromCode("Eng");